faizkhan7896/faizkhan7896/README.md

 - 👨‍💻 All of my projects are available at http://alfaizstudio.netlify.app/

-- 🚀 Building a Tech Company melexis.in
+- 🚀 Building a Tech Company https://melexis.in

 - 📫 How to reach me alfaizkhan.work@gmail.com